andreasmhallberg/readingnotes/Parkinson, 1994. Speaking Fusha in Cairo - the role of the ending vowels.md

   > It is clear that all speakers, when they decide to do *fuṣḥā*, whether for just a part of a sentence or for a whole exchange, use the ending vowels along with other *fuṣḥā* markers to indicate what they are doing.
 Most use them just occasionally, sprinkling them through their text at a certain rate to give the flavour of *fuṣḥā* without making it so difficult on themselves they would not be able to speak at all.

   - Proficient speakers aim lower than formally correct speech so as not to seem distanced/pedantic.
 209

+- Characterization of speaker using prescriptively correct endings: 209

+> this very performance could only come from someone who is somewhat withdrawn form an engaged role in the more day to day society around him

 @Arabic:Standard
 @icraab